Tamburasca/HarpsichordTuning/README.md

 at a minimum during that time.
 The hot-keys '1' and '2' increase or decrease sensitivity levels, respectively, if noise threshold equals 'No'.
-The number of peaks to be considered can be changed through the hotkeys + or -.
-For the bass a high and for the discant a low number is preferred.
+The number of peaks to be considered can be changed through hotkeys '+' or '-'.
+For the bass and discant a high and low number is preferred, respectively.

 Run the program by <em>python3 Tuning</em> in the commandline.

 ### Caveats